-But, isn’t it easier to work on just the one site?
-That way you know when everything is going to happen and you only have to worry about uploading and getting content to one site?
-You can also direct ALL your traffic to that one site so payouts aren’t across multiple sites with multiple different fees?
+But isn’t it easier to work on just one site?
+That way, you know when everything is going to happen, and you only have to worry about uploading and getting content to one site?
+You can also direct ALL your traffic to that one site, so payouts aren’t across multiple sites with multiple different fees?

 Technically, yes.
 To all of it.
-In fact, I go through periods of pulling down my clip from certain sites, and content in other areas of work because it’s difficult to keep on top of them all.
-Unfortunately, industries are fickle, and companies are fickle – and will lie to you (please keep that in mind, they’re not your friend they are there to make money, that’s it).
-Clipvia closed down suddenly a few years back and still owe hundreds if not thousands of model hundreds of thousands of pounds, and there’s no indication they’ll be paid any time soon.
+In fact, I go through periods of pulling down my clip from certain sites and content in other areas of work because it’s difficult to keep on top of them all.
+Unfortunately, industries are fickle, and companies are fickle – and will lie to you (please keep that in mind, they’re not your friend; they are there to make money, that’s it).
+Clipvia closed down suddenly a few years back and still owes hundreds if not thousands of models hundreds of thousands of pounds, and there’s no indication they’ll be paid any time soon.
 Clipvia was a site that up and running up until it closed down.
-In fact, when the trouble started it then offered a payback scheme – if the model kept uploading they would get priority in getting paid back.
+In fact, when the trouble started, it then offered a payback scheme – if the model kept uploading, they would get priority in getting paid back.
 Of course, this was a complete farce.
 They did not get paid back, maybe one or two did that kicked up a fuss on Twitter (and rightly so), but that’s it.
 I was one of those models, but I did not re-upload the content, I had to let go of the money because I don’t have the energy to fight.

 This also happened to another adult site recently – YouKandy.
 They shut down without any warning, and again, they owe a lot of people money.
 It’s not uncommon for it to happen within the adult industry, sometimes it’s due to the laws and legislation changing (SESTA, FOSTA, the proposed DE Bill in the UK), and sometimes it’s completely unknown to the public eye, but doesn’t sit right with anyone.

-Just recently a payment processor shut down just after SESTA, and FOSTA came into effect, this led to a three-week delay minimum in getting paid on some sites.
+Just recently, a payment processor shut down just after SESTA and FOSTA came into effect, this led to a three-week delay minimum in getting paid on some sites.
 Some models had to wait over five weeks, and some were still waiting to get paid after two months because the companies hadn’t figured out a way to pay models outside of the US in a reasonable manner.
-It’s getting better, but if you’re not a US model there’s little help with payouts and little options that don’t cost money to get your payment.
+It’s getting better, but if you’re not a US model, there’s little help with payouts and few options that don’t cost money to get your payment.
 My payment was three weeks late last month, and there have been a number of months where my payments have been up to 4 weeks late, consistently.
-Then suddenly they’re on time for a few months, and I relax, and then the cycle starts again.
+Then suddenly, they’re on time for a few months, and I relax, and then the cycle starts again.
 If you’re in this situation, don’t expect the site or sites to give you transparency.
 It doesn’t happen.
-Okay, occasionally there is – and demanding transparency can help make changes, but unless you’re a top 0.1% earner to those sites you’re disposable.
+Okay, occasionally there is – and demanding transparency can help make changes, but unless you’re a top 0.1% earner to those sites, you’re disposable.
 Even then, they can go grab someone like Bella Thorne to be their new top model.
 It happens all the time.

 Why are the sites getting away with this?